CCI-MOC/hil/INSTALL.rst

     </devices>
   </domain>

+Note that the above specifies the format of the disk image as ``raw``; if you're using an image in another format (such as ``qcow``) you will have to adjust this.

-Many of these fields are probably not needed, but we have not tested this thoroughly.
-Further, this set of XML duplicates the path to storage directory; this seems unnecessary.
+Many of these fields are probably not needed, but we have not thouroughly tested which ones.
+Furthermore, this set of XML duplicates the path to storage directory; this seems unnecessary.

+The scripts in ``examples/ubuntu-headnode`` can be used to build an ubuntu 14.04 disk image with a default root password.
+Read the README in that directory for more information.

+Users may find the scripts in ``examples/puppet_headnode`` useful for configuring the ubuntu headnode to act as a PXE server; see the README in that directory for more information.

 Database
 ------------